GDSC-Solution-Challenge-Team-4/BeadyEyes-AOS/README.md

-## GDSC Solution Challenge - BeadyEyes
+## GDSC Google Solution Challenge - BeadyEyes
 ### Front repo
 ---
 ### How to run my code on local environment by using Android Studio emulator